 Keith Moreland, Ph.D, CPA, CMA

-Keith Moreland joined the University of Michigan-Flint faculty in 1994 and currently holds the position of Professor of Accounting.
-He holds a Ph.D.
+Keith Moreland, Professor of Accounting, joined the University of Michigan-Flint faculty in 1994.
+He earned a Ph.D.
 (Accounting) and MBA (Finance Concentration) from the University of Cincinnati and a BBA (Accounting Concentration) from the University of Michigan (Ann Arbor).
 He is a CPA, registered in Michigan, and a CMA.
-Prior to beginning his teaching/research career, he worked as a Manager for an international public accounting firm and as the Controller for a national consumer services company.
-Moreland teaches a wide variety of upper level undergraduate and graduate accounting courses including auditing, intermediate and advanced financial accounting, governmental and non-profit accounting, and professional accountancy.
-He is the recipient of several campus teaching awards.
-Moreland is active in research, with a current focus in accounting pedagogical issues.
+Prior to his first academic position, he worked as a Manager for an international public accounting firm and as the Corporate Controller for a consumer services company.